Back

 Preferred method of contacting the program: Email the Program

-We have matched with interns from these programs: Texas A&M, Mississippi State, University of Arizona, Argosy University-Phoenix, University of Northern Colorado, University of South Dakota, University of Central Arkansas, Indiana State University, Mississippi State University, University of Iowa, Oklahoma State University, Tulane University, California Lutheran University, Midwestern University, University of Northern Colorado, Texas Women's University, University of Wisconsin, University of Kentucky, Alliant University, Duquesne University, Fielding University; Immaculata University; Loyola University Chicago; Baylor University; University of Georgia
+We have matched with interns from these programs: Texas A&M, University of Arizona, Argosy University-Phoenix, University of Northern Colorado, University of South Dakota, University of Central Arkansas, Indiana State University, Mississippi State University, University of Iowa, Oklahoma State University, Tulane University, California Lutheran University, Midwestern University, Texas Women's University, University of Wisconsin, University of Kentucky, Alliant University, Duquesne University, Fielding University; Immaculata University; Loyola University Chicago; Baylor University; University of Georgia; University of LaVerne; Northern Arizona University; Philadelphia College of Osteopathic Medicine, Michigan State University, Chicago School of Professional Psychology.

 Internship Applicant Requirements